 Bass became much more important in creating a coherent representation of the material (auditory image) and the speaker/headphone industry started to reflect this during the rise of CDs.
 The standard headphone design only allows for a single driver per ear, making compromises in design stages is a given.
 Budget to mid-range headphone companies started to go away from their flat/neutral driver voicing, for one with a middle to low frequency boost.
 This is highlighted in the first few years that headphones like Beats™ became “iconic”.
-As mentioned in other parts of this review, the ANC mode will slice some of the bass off the top of the mix, opening up the midrange clarity and delivering better dynamic range.
-We can’t always rely on this though, so the tonal balance score takes this into account, but the score isn’t determined by the ANC mode alone.
+As mentioned in other parts of this review, the ANC mode will slice some of the bass off the top of the mix, opening up the mid-range clarity and delivering a

 Tonal Balance Score: 7/10